DocHolliday13x/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

 - `breadthFirstTraversal(tree)` - O(n) on a balanced tree, O(n^2) on an unbalanced tree

+- **Code Challenge 18 - FizzBuzz Tree**
+I started with my whiteboard process, then created a new method in my KaryTree class called `fizzBuzzTree()`.
+This method will take `karyTree` as an argument, and return a new tree with the modified values listed above.
+I then wrote tests for my new method.
+The following methods will have a Big O space/time complexity:

+- `fizzBuzzTree(karyTree)` - O(n) on a balanced tree, O(n^2) on an unbalanced tree

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->